aws-amplify/docs/docs/lib/datastore/fragments/ios/getting-started/30_platformIntegration.md

-The `amplify-app` library provides an integration layer between the Amplify CLI headless mode (i.e. no AWS credentials needed) and Xcode.
+The `amplify-app` utility provides an integration layer between the Amplify CLI and Xcode.

 First make sure you have the latest version installed: